singhpriya147/Memorify/README.md

   -  **Security Measures**: The project incorporates security best practices, such as password hashing, data encryption, and implementing proper authentication and authorization mechanisms.
   -  **Deployment and Hosting**: The application is deployed and hosted on a cloud platform render ensuring scalability and reliability.

+## Usage

+When you access the project by following the provided link, you will be directed to the login page of our social media web application.
+Here's a step-by-step guide on how to use the project:

+1- **Login or Register :** If you are an existing user, simply enter your registered email and password to log in.
+For new users, click on the "Register" link to create a new account.

+2- **Explore the Feed :** Once logged in, you will be redirected to your personalized feed, which displays posts from users you follow.
+Engage with posts by liking, commenting.

+3- **Post Creation :** Create your own posts by clicking on the "Create Post" button.
+Add text, images, or videos to share your thoughts and experiences with your followers.

+4- **Profile Management :** Click on the 'Update Profile' button located on the left side of your profile section.
+Here, you can conveniently update your profile information, including your name, profile picture, occupation, and location.
+Additionally, if you wish to change your password, you can click on the 'Update Password' button, which will prompt you to provide your current password and set a new one securely.

+5- **Edit and Delete Posts**: In the "My Posts" section, you can view all the posts you've created.
+To make changes, click on the "Edit" icon to modify the content or  "Delete" icon to remove a post.

+6- **Discover People**: Utilize the suggestion section  to find other users, Discover new connections based on shared interests or mutual friends.

+7-**Logout**: When you are done using the application, click on the "Logout" button to securely log out of your account